SoCo/SoCo/doc/data-structures-mod.rst

 .. _figure-inheritance:
 .. inheritance-diagram:: soco.data_structures

-All data structures are subclasses of the abstract :py:class:`music library item <soco.data_structures.MusicLibraryItem>` class.
+All data structures are subclasses of the abstract :py:class:`Didl Object item <soco.data_structures.DidlObject>` class.
 You should never need to instantiate this directly.
-The subclasses are divided into :py:class:`ML Containers <soco.data_structures.MLContainer>` and :py:class:`ML Items <soco.data_structures.MLItem>`.
-In general, :py:class:`ML Containers <soco.data_structures.MLContainer>` are things, like playlists, which are intended to contain other items.
+The subclasses are divided into :py:class:`Containers <soco.data_structures.DidlContainer>` and :py:class:`Items <soco.data_structures.DidlItem>`.
+In general, :py:class:`Containers <soco.data_structures.DidlContainer>` are things, like playlists, which are intended to contain other items.

-At the bottom of the class hierarchy are 10 types of :py:class:`music library items <.MusicLibraryItem>`.
+At the bottom of the class hierarchy are 10 types of :py:class:`DIDL items <.DidlObject>`.
 On each of these classes, relevant metadata items are are available as attributes (though they may be implemented as properties).
-Each has a :py:attr:`title <.MusicLibraryItem.title>`, a :py:attr:`URI <.MusicLibraryItem.uri>`, an :py:attr:`item id <.MusicLibraryItem.item_id>` and
+Each has a :py:attr:`title <.DidlObject.title>`, a :py:attr:`URI <.DidlObject.uri>`, an :py:attr:`item id <.DidlObject.item_id>` and
-a :py:attr:`UPnP class <.MusicLibraryItem.item_class>`.
+a :py:attr:`UPnP class <.DidlObject.item_class>`.
 Some have other attributes.
-For example, :py:class:`.MLTrack` and :py:class:`.MLMusicAlbum` have some extra fields such as :py:attr:`album <.MLTrack.album>`, :py:attr:`album_art_uri <.MLTrack.album_art_uri>` and :py:attr:`creator <.MLTrack.creator>`.
+For example, :py:class:`.DidlMusicTrack` and :py:class:`.DidlMusicAlbum` have some extra fields such as :py:attr:`album <.DidlMusicTrack.album>`, :py:attr:`album_art_uri <.DidlMusicTrack.album_art_uri>` and :py:attr:`creator <.DidlMusicTrack.creator>`.

-One of the more important attributes which each class has is :py:attr:`didl_metadata <.MusicLibraryItem.didl_metadata>`.
+One of the more important attributes which each class has is :py:attr:`didl_metadata <.DidlObject.didl_metadata>`.
 It is used to produce the metadata that is sent to the Sonos® units in the form of xml.
-This metadata is created in an almost identical way for each class, which is why it is implemented in :py:class:`.MusicLibraryItem`.
+This metadata is created in an almost identical way for each class, which is why it is implemented in :py:class:`.DidlObject`.
 It uses the URI, the UPnP class and the title that the items are instantiated with, along with the two class variables ``parent_id`` and ``_translation``.